fmpr/MA-sLDAr/README.rst

 Example::

-    ./maslda inf ../20newsgroups/data_test.txt ../20newsgroups/labels_test.txt settings.txt output/final.model output
+    ./maslda inf ../MovieReviews/data_test.txt ../MovieReviews/labels_test.txt settings.txt output/final.model output

 Settings
 ------------

 The settings file specifies the following parameters:

+* "L2 penalty" controls the strength of the L2 regularization.
-* "labels file" is a file with the true labels for the training documents.
+* "labels train file" is a file with the true target variables for the training documents.
 If a valid file is provided, it will be use to compute and report error statistics during the model estimation.
-* "pi estimate" or "pi fixed" determines whether of not the confusion matrices of the different should be estimated or kept fixed to the values provided by "pi file".
-* "pi file" is a file with the true confusion matrices of the multiple annotators.
+* "annotators quality file" is a file with the true biases and variances of the multiple annotators.
 If a valid file is provided, it will be use to compute and report error statistics during the model estimation.
-* "pi laplace smoother" and "lambda laplace smoother" define the values of the laplace smoothers used when estimating pi and lambda respectively.
+* "lambda smoother" defines the values of the laplace smoothers used when estimating pi and lambda respectively.